Blablabla3012/RedBulb-Inversion/README.md

 <a/>

 stairway
-* every shop item is an collectible -> because spawns in an devil deal: the shop pool in devil = collectibles; needs to be angel type?
+* every shop item is an collectible -> because spawns in an devil deal: the shop pool in devil = collectibles
+    * needs to be Angel? + give pound of flesh
     * need Basement Renovator to work further
 <a/>

 greed --maybe done?
-room for sheal/cathedral even without unlocked --maybe done?
+room for sheal/cathedral without unlocked (early Game) --maybe done?

 # Basement Renovator:
 Nulls -> Blue Gaper \